Chart Color Schemes

 Coburg's residents are relatively healthy in comparison to broader Australia with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Mortality rates and chronic condition prevalence have been assessed by AreaSearch, showing common health conditions are slightly more prevalent than average across both younger and older age cohorts.
+Common health conditions are slightly more prevalent than average across both younger and older age cohorts.
 Private health cover is very high, at approximately 56% of the total population (around 16,908 people).
-The most prevalent medical conditions in the area are mental health issues and asthma, affecting 11.5 and 8.1% of residents respectively.
-Conversely, 67.9% of residents report being completely clear of medical ailments, compared to 72.6% across Greater Melbourne.
-Health outcomes among the working-age population in Coburg are generally typical.
-The area has 13.8% of residents aged 65 and over (4,172 people), which is lower than the 15.1% found in Greater Melbourne.
-National rankings for health indicators are broadly in line with those of the general population.
+The most common medical conditions in the area are mental health issues and asthma, affecting 11.5 and 8.1% of residents respectively.
+67.9% of residents declare themselves completely clear of medical ailments, compared to 72.6% across Greater Melbourne.
+Health outcomes among the working-age population are broadly typical.
+As of June 30th, 2021, 13.9% of residents are aged 65 and over (4,202 people), which is lower than the 15.1% in Greater Melbourne.
+National rankings for health outcomes among the elderly population are broadly in line with the general population.

 Frequently Asked Questions - Health